 “The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.” ~Albert Camus

 We’ll help you hone your intention.
 We’ll listen to your story, and mirror back the amazing life myth you have created for yourself.
-And you will be alone, and you will be with fellow fasters/questers, with Nature.
-You will become Nature.
+And you find time to be alone, with fellow questers and especially with the natural world.

 Welcome to the Colorado Women’s Wild Soul Quest!

 Carolyn Ringo is a Transition Guide, experienced in coaching and guiding your process of discovery and transformation.
 Her sensitivity, aliveness, love of Nature and beauty in all forms, and faith in the practice of council drew her naturally into becoming a wilderness guide.
 Being raised on a small family farm with forest and rivers, she developed a deep relational sense of wonder with the Earth and all it nurtures.
 Carolyn went on her first Vision Quest in 1994, and trained as a Wilderness Rites of Passage Guide with The School of Lost Borders.
 In addition to coaching women in transition, Carolyn is a ceremonialist, mediator, relationship coach, communication teacher, end-of-life planning specialist and lover of life.
 She lives in The North Fork Valley on the Western Slope of Colorado.